To Gift or To Loan Money For A Matrimonial Home, that is the Question

 - They should loan Bobby the money and place a mortgage on the property.
 Sally would need to sign the mortgage also if she was on title to the property or it was a matrimonial home at the time of the loan.
 This has the advantage of ensuring that if the marriage is short lived that their loan will be repaid.
 On the other hand, if the marriage is longer, the mortgage can be removed from the title and forgiven.
 There are many variations to such a mortgage that depends on many factors, including, when the mortgage is registered, whether the title is in the parties joint names and if the parties are married or intend to be married.
 In order that the loan be respected by the court and not set aside as a sham, it is important that the loan have the features of a true loan, such as re-payment terms and the payment of interest, whether nominal or otherwise.

-- The parents can make a gift to Bobby personally and ensure that he signs a Marriage Contract with Sally to protect that gift by ensuring that it is excluded and that he will receive it as a first entitlement on the sale of the home or on the breakdown of the marriage.
+- The parents can make a gift to Bobby personally and ensure that he signs a Prenup Agreement with Sally to protect that gift by ensuring that it is excluded and that he will receive it as a first entitlement on the sale of the home or on the breakdown of the marriage.

 What Is The First Step To Protect Your Matrimonial Home?

 While no one wants to think or consider anything that would suggest the end of a marriage, divorce and the breakdown of a marriage is regrettably very common.